-In short: While editing the Submix A7/A8 you have direct access to other submixes on other channels, because their routing fields are set to different destinations.
+In short: While editing the Submix 7+8 you have direct access to other submixes on other channels, because their routing fields are set to different destinations.
 And you get a direct view of how their faders and panoramas are set up.

-This kind of visual presentation is a mighty one, but for many users it is hard to understand, and it requires a deep understanding of complex routing visualizations.
+This kind of visual presentation is very powerful, but for many users hard to understand, and requires a deep understanding of complex routing visualizations.
 Therefore we usually re-commend to work in Submix View.

 Often signals are stereo, i. e. a pair of two channels.
 It is therefore helpful to be able to make the routing settings for two channels at once.
 Hold down the Ctrl-key and click into the routing field of Out 3.
-The routing list pops up with a checkmark at 'A1 3+4'.
-Select 'A1 7+8'.
-Now, Out 4 has already been set to 'A1 7+8' as well.
+The routing list pops up with a checkmark at '3+4'.
+Select '7+8'.
+Now, Out 4 has already been set to '7+8' as well.